Using the PATRIC Metagenomic Binning Service¶

 Log in to the PATRIC Website¶

-See website-login for information on logging in to the PATRIC website.
-You should see something like this:
+See Registration for information on logging in to the PATRIC website.
+Once you are registered and logged in, you should see something like this:

 Provide an input file¶